Esophagogastroduodenoscopy; Upper endoscopy; Gastroscopy; EGD

 EGD may be done if you have symptoms that are new, cannot be explained, or are not responding to treatment, such as:

-Your doctor may also order this test if you:
+Your health care provider may also order this test if you:

 The test may also be used to take a piece of tissue for biopsy.